 Since its foundation over 70 years ago, the Welsh Society of Hull & East Yorkshire has acted as a focal point for people with hiraeth, living or working in the area connected with or interested in Wales and things Welsh.
-Members of the Society represent many walks of life and their ages range from the young to the not so young.
+Members of the Society represent many walks of life and their ages range from the young to the not so young!

-Meetings are normally held at 7.30pm, usually on the 3rd Friday of each month from September to May at the Beverley Conservative Club (Wylies Road, Beverley HU17 7AP) with extra gatherings at special times of the year.
+Society meetings are usually held in the afternoon on the third Friday of each month from September to May, usually at the Beverley Conservative Club (Wylies Road, Beverley HU17 7AP) with extra gatherings at special times of the year.
 These are, in the main, social occasions, although we do attempt to broaden our education from time to time.

 The annual St David's Day Dinner is one of the high spots of the Society's programme.

 If you are interested in joining us, why not come along to a few of our meetings and see what you think.
 Guests, non-members and visitors to the area are always most welcome.
 Membership is free for the first year, thereafter it is a modest £15 per annum.

 X X X X X X X